kpn-dsh/ordina-codestar-transformer/README.md

 - c.
 Create a service on the DSH with the name "transformer-group-1" <--- add the correct group number.
 Also change the service config on the DSH with the correct image name e.g: "image": "registry.cp.kpn-dsh.com/ordina-codestar-1/transformer-group-1:1"

+- d. docker login registry.cp.kpn-dsh.com.
+You can find your credentials in the image repo under the userprofile.

-- d.
+- e.
 Search for an api to get the current bitcoin price.

-- e.
+- f.
 Add the bitcoin price to each event and write this to another stream with the name "internal.gecombineerd-ordina-codestar-1"

-- f.
+- g.
 In this workshop there a multiple groups producing on this stream.
 Please make sure to add a key to the message {value="hello" ,group:"group-1"}.
 We can use this identifier to only print messages intended for your group.

 - *It's important to push the changes to the image repository so you can test it on the DSH.
 Also make sure you restart the service*